Wrongful death cases are among the most difficult to handle – and Colorado doesn’t make it any easier

 Alternatively, the law makes available a “solatium” whereby a claiming survivor who does not wish to undertake the task of proving non-economic losses may, after proving that the death was wrongful under the law, automatically receive $68,250 [$50,000 plus inflation] as total compensation for non-economic losses.

 This cap is not applied if the court finds that the death is a result of felonious killing such as murder or manslaughter.
 Recovery under this exception does not require the defendant already being convicted of the felony or even charged with a felony.

-How long do I have to file a wrongful death case in Colorado?
+How long do I have to file a Colorado wrongful death case?

 Wrongful death claims are governed by state law.
 Colorado is very particular in who gets to file when.
 The Colorado statute of limitations for filing is two years, but the Wrongful Death Act creates two tiers for filing.